Learn about actual and potential costs

 How risky is the supply chain?

 There is a low level of supply chain risk for ITAM software.
 Vendors in this market source inputs from a variety of upstream suppliers, primarily software recruiting firms and suppliers of computers, semiconductors and other peripheral equipment.
-Rising demand for software engineers and technology hardware reduces supply chain risk to...
+The steady growth in demand for these technology inputs helps keep supply chain...
 Subscribe to learn more.